 He jotted the idea down in his notebook, but then realised that he also needed to find something that would rinse and dry the plates after the waste food had disappeared.
-He sighed, absently tugging out several strands of his thick dark hair, and thought back to all the trouble he'd had with spells before.
-There had been many times when he thought that his magic just wasn't good enough, and in each case he'd surprised himself by making things work.
+Absently tugging out several strands of his thick dark hair, he thought back to all the trouble he'd had with spells before.
+There had been many times when he'd thought his magic just wasn't good enough, and in each case he'd surprised himself by making things work.
 But this time…no, he wouldn't let despair sink in just yet.
 He could do this; he was just stuck in a rut at the moment.
 That was all.

-The Wizard Council had been Thordric's home for six years now, ever since he had helped solve the murder case of High Wizard Kalljard's death and revealed the High Wizard's terrible plans to eradicate all the half-wizards in Dinia.
-Even though Thordric was only twenty one, the youngest Council member of all time, he was treated with respect by the Council's new leader, High Wizard Vey, something that many of the older wizards still muttered about behind his back.
+The Wizard Council had been Thordric's home for six years now, ever since he'd helped solve the murder case of High Wizard Kalljard and revealed the High Wizard's terrible plans to eradicate all the half-wizards in Dinia.
+Even though Thordric was only twenty-one, the youngest Council member of all time, he was treated with respect by the Council's new leader, High Wizard Vey, something that many of the older wizards still muttered about behind his back.

 Not to mention that unlike most of the wizards at the Council, both he and Vey were half-wizards; which had caused quite a stir when Vey had revealed this fact at Thordric's initiation ceremony, because, thanks to Kalljard's lies over the many years he'd been head of the Wizard Council, everyone had believed that half-wizards were dangerous and couldn't control their magic.

-So now Thordric had much more time to focus on making new spells, which was why he'd started work on his plate cleaning spell, trying to make a way for the busy people of Dinia to clean their dishes instantly so they could spend time doing other things.
+So now Thordric had much more time to focus on making new spells, which was why he'd started work on his dish-washing spell, trying to make a way for the busy people of Dinia to clean their dishes instantly so they could spend time doing other things.